Hit enter to search or ESC to close

 9 February 2026

 One of the fastest-changing challenges facing businesses today is cargo theft.
-Once seen as an operational or transport issue, cargo theft has become a broader risk, affecting financial performance, reputational resilience and insurance outcomes across the supply chain.
+Once seen as an operational or transportation issue, cargo theft has become a broader risk, affecting financial performance, reputational resilience and insurance outcomes across the supply chain.

 “Today’s criminal networks are highly coordinated, fast-moving, and technologically sophisticated,” says Emma Macadie, Senior Broker – Marine.

-Common techniques now include:
+Common strategic cargo theft techniques include:

 “Cargo theft has a ripple effect on how businesses operate, spend, and protect their reputation,” says Emma.